EPIC-guide/epic-guide.github.io/_life/money-americans.md

 ### Pillar 3a retirement savings

 Don't.
-Invest in an IRA in the US instead.
+Invest in an IRA in the US instead, but make sure you don't contribute more than your taxable income.
 Pillar 3a (and Pillar 2) has interactions with both US and Swiss taxes, so see [§ Taxes](#taxes) for more.

 ## Taxes